zodac/folding-stats/README.md

     <root level="DEBUG">

+Save and exit the `nano` editor.
 After 60 seconds, re-run the failing use-case and the log level will be changed.
 Remember to reset the log level back to **INFO** when finished to avoid the logs getting too large.

 Also note, that for those more familiar with logback, additional loggers may be defined here, or specific packages can have their log levels changed.